-55. §3.
-Resitting examinations on failed courses within the same academic year this purpose.
+§3.
+Resitting examinations on failed courses within the same academic year

+After the second examination period, the students decide for which failed courses they want to take a resit examination in the third examination period, following the procedure laid down for this purpose.
 During the third examination period, students can resit courses for which they did not use tolerance credits or for which they obtained a non-tolerable fail mark and for which an examination is organised.
 In the third examination period, students cannot resit examinations on courses for which they used tolerance credits.